atomisthq/docs/docs/quick-starts/rug-cli.md

 Looks like it is a record of what we have done, nice!

-I suppose we should have guessed the Editor would act on the local directory, but we don't really want to edit the current project.
+I suppose we should have guessed the editor would act on the local directory, but we don't really want to edit the current project.
 Let's create another project to edit.
 We run the same command as above, except we'll remove the archive version command-line option.